Program overview

 - Academic Researcher: Conduct research in literature and cultural studies, contributing to scholarly publications and conferences.

-- Educator: Teach English and cultural studies at secondary or post-secondary institutions, fostering critical thinking and analysis among students.
+- Educator: Teach English and cultural studies at secondary or post-secondary institutions, fostering critical thinking in students.

-- Nonprofit Sector Professional: Work with organizations focused on social justice, advocacy, and community development.
+- Nonprofit Sector Professional: Work with organizations focused on social justice, equity, and community development.

-- Policy Analyst: Analyze and develop policies related to social justice, education, and cultural affairs for government or nonprofit organizations.
+- Policy Analyst: Analyze and develop policies related to social justice issues, working with government or advocacy groups.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.